LedgerHQ/ledger-live/README.md

 ## Nightly Releases

 Every night a github action merges the `develop` branch into the `nightly` branch.

-For more information on the nightly releases, checkout out our [wiki](https://github.com/LedgerHQ/ledger-live/wiki/Release-Process#nightlies)
+For more information on the nightly releases, have a look at our [wiki](https://github.com/LedgerHQ/ledger-live/wiki/Release-Process#nightlies).

 ### Ledger Live Desktop